 17. You can’t login to your accounts

 If you can’t get access to your account because your password suddenly isn’t working, there’s a good chance you’re dealing with a case of account theft.
+This is already one of the serious computer malware signs.
 Always have a fallback option for such cases – a way to reset your password via your phone number, for instance.
 To minimise such a risk, have two-factor authentication that will request a code sent to your phone or a generated code from an app installed on your phone.

 If you get a notification from your authenticator, for example, a code on your phone but you’re not trying to log in, check your system for malware and change your passwords immediately.
 It could be someone with a keystroke logger.